-Very close to the beach Kolokitha we meet the ruins of an early Christian basilica (5-6th century) that came to light in 1971 by the archaeologist Manolis Borboudakis.
+Very close to the beach Kolokitha one meets the ruins of an early Christian basilica (5-6th century) that came to light in 1971 by the archaeologist Manolis Borboudakis.
 There is also a tiny lovely beach aside.

-The scattered broken pieces and the status of the basilica reveal that it was violently destroyed after a raid of pirates or occupiers.
+The scattered broken pieces and the status of the basilica reveal that it was violently destroyed after a raid by pirates or occupiers.

-According to local oral tradition, the church was dedicated to St. Catherine or St. Helena, without having been confirmed till now.
+According to local oral tradition, the church was dedicated to St. Catherine or St. Helen, without having been confirmed till now.